 From listening to your customers on modern channels to understanding their needs to reducing response times, here are three simple yet effective ways your technology brand can better engage with customers.

 From sharing concerns to appreciation, today’s customers talk about companies on multiple platforms, including social media, blogs, and review sites.
-According to the research, technology brands are sophisticated in listening, but their focus remains on established networks such as Facebook (99%), Twitter (88%), and LinkedIn (79%).
+According to the research, technology brands are sophisticated in listening, but their focus remains on established networks such as Facebook (99%), X, formerly Twitter (88%), and LinkedIn (79%).

 Which channels does your technology brand use to monitor your customers’ social activities and track their sentiments?
 These organic, real-time exchanges can surface powerful insights critical to informing and driving successful strategic initiatives.